 5.7.1 Wind turbine development applications are not considered in this guidance.
-Advice on this tenic can be found on our website at www.thlanarkshire.gov.uk/pests-and-pollution/pollution/noise/noise-guidance-wind-turbine-developments
+Advice on this topic can be found on our website at Noise guidance on wind turbine developments | North Lanarkshire Council

 5.8 Construction and Demolition Noise

 - 5.8.1 In general control of noise from construction and demolition works in NLC is by means of guidelines on restricting the hours of operation of noisy equipment.
 These guideline times are: - Mondays to Fridays 8am to 7pm - Saturdays 8am to 1pm - Sundays and Bank Holidays no noise should be audible at the site boundary. - 5.8.2 The Control of Pollution Act, 1974 (9) (CoPA) Sections 60 and 61 may be used by the council to control noise from construction and demolition works. - 5.8.3 Section 61 of the CoPA allows the person(s) carrying out the works to apply to the Council for permission to undertake these works at specified dates and times, in a specific manner, using specified equipment/methods.
 The Council has 28 days to decide upon any application they receive. - 5.8.4 Section 60 of the CoPA allows the Council to place restrictions on any construction/demolition works where it has had or believes it is likely to have complaints regarding noise.
 Any aspect of the site works can be restricted for example hours of operation, equipment used, work methods etc. - 5.8.5 BS5228-1:2009 +A1:2014 Code of practice for noise and vibration control on construction and open sites provides guidance for those undertaking this work.
 This document discusses noise mitigation controls, best practice in relation to communication with local residents, etc.(10)